Mikejo5000/vsts-docs-pr/docs/pipelines/agents/v2-windows.md

 For guidance on whether to run the agent in interactive mode or as a service, see [Agents: Interactive vs. service](agents.md#account).

+Note that if you configure as a service, the username you choose to run as should be 20 characters or less.

 ## Run the agent

  If you configured the agent to run interactively, to run it: